sindresorhus/sublime-autoprefixer/readme.md

 > Sublime plugin to prefix your CSS

+You shouldn't have to care about vendor prefixes.
+Now you don't have too.

 ![screenshot](screenshot.gif)

 Adding prefixes manually is a chore.
 It's also hard to keep track of where and which prefixes are needed.
 This plugin uses the [Autoprefixer](https://github.com/ai/autoprefixer) library to prefix properties and values according to the [Can I Use](http://caniuse.com/) database.
 Which means it will only add the necessary prefixes and not bloat your stylesheet.
-It even lets you specify what browser versions you want to target.
+It even lets you specify what browsers you want to target.
 In addition it will remove existing prefixes which are no longer needed.

 ## Install

+Install `Autoprefixer` with [Package Control](https://sublime.wbond.net) and restart Sublime.

 **You need to have [Node.js](http://nodejs.org) installed.**
 Make sure it's in your $PATH by running `node -v` in your command-line.

-### Sublime Text 2

-Install `Autoprefixer` with [Package Control](http://wbond.net/sublime_packages/package_control) and restart Sublime.

-### Sublime Text 3

-[Download](https://github.com/sindresorhus/sublime-autoprefixer/archive/master.zip), unzip, and put the contents in `~/Library/Application Support/Sublime Text 3/Packages/Autoprefixer`.
-Will be easier when Package Control is fully compatible.

 ## Getting started